HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/orthodox-wizard.md

 title: Orthodox Wizard
 subtitle: Identified by your Blue Robes you are a master of magics.
 Unburdened by schools, classification, or creed, you study magic in near all it's forms.
 As a Blue Wizard you are seen as equal parts reliable and unpredictable by your piers.
 ---
-**Starting Equipment**: dagger, spellbook with 2 spells, ink and quill, and Blue Robes.
+**Starting Equipment**: 1 weapon of your choice, spellbook with 2 spells, quill & ink, mumble stones.

 - You learn an additional Spell every Template.
 - **A:** Wizard Abilities, Cantrips